oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 M_g9htP9G3ezhDi3uzLQ2dSAbNqOWiXQ
 ```

-A Holder-Selected Disclosures JWT for some of the claims may look as follows:
+A HS-Disclosures JWT for some of the claims may look as follows:

 {#example-complex-sd_jwt_release_payload}
 ```json